Spamty/blog/docs/build.md

 # Publish on server

 When everything is ok: `add` and `commit` changes.
 Then push to Git repository.
-The site will be build on the server with Jekyll and this script: <https://bitbucket.org/spamty/build-sites>
+The site will be build on the server with Jekyll and "build-sites".